India to Batam Riau Blog (2023 Update): A 23-hour journey

 Staying a Night in Bangalore

-Unlike my usual visits to Bengaluru (as of 2023, I live here), I alight at Anand Rao Circle and head straight for a place to stay.
-There are a number of cheap accommodations anywhere from Rs.
+Unlike my usual visits to Bengaluru (Later from 2019 to 2023, I lived in Bangalore for college), I alight at Anand Rao Circle and head straight for a place to stay.
+There are several cheap accommodations anywhere from Rs.
 400 to Rs.
 900 per night around the Majestic area.
 More so near the long trip buses like VRL and SRS bus stands.

 First off, why stay in Bangalore?
 No, I wasn’t here to stay the night.
-The flight to Singapore from the Kempegowda Airport are usually (and preferrably) at night.
-A 4-hour flight in daytime isn’t something I’d look forward to.
+The flights to Singapore from Kempegowda Airport are usually (and preferably) at night.
+A 4-hour flight in the daytime isn’t something I’d look forward to.
 Thus I stay in Bangalore till dusk and then head to the airport for my flight.

-As for staying, one can no doubt choose staying with someone they know in Bangalore.
+As for staying, one can no doubt choose to stay with someone they know in Bangalore.
 That’s what most do.
-Not having close relatives’ places that I could crash at back when living in Dharwad, I’d get a room to freshen up, keep my luggage in a spot and then go some place in Bangalore.
+Not having close relatives’ places that I could crash at back when living in Dharwad, I’d get room to freshen up, keep my luggage in a spot, and then go someplace in Bangalore.

 Here’s one morning of how my day in Bangalore goes.